 Instruction to TGme Editor: Update REVme D4.2 P4060L5 as shown below.

 An HE beamformee that receives an HE NDP Announcement frame as part of an HE TB sounding sequence with a STA Info field identifying it soliciting SU or MU feedback shall generate an HE compressed beamforming/CQI report using the feedback type, Ng, codebook size, and Nc indicated in the STA Info field.
 If the HE beamformee then receives a BFRP Trigger frame with a matching STA Info field, the HE beamformee transmits an HE TB PPDU containing the HE compressed beamforming/CQI report following the rules defined in 26.5.2.3 (Non-AP STA behavior for UL MU operation).
-If the HE NDP Announcement frame has the TA field set to the transmitted BSSID and the HE beamformee is a non-AP STA associated with an AP corresponding to a nontransmitted BSSID that supports receiving Control frames with TA field set to the transmitted BSSID, then the HE compressed beamforming/CQI report sent in response shall have the RA field set to as defined in 26.5.2.3.5 (RA field for frames carried in an HE TB PPDU).
+If the HE NDP Announcement frame has the TA field set to the transmitted BSSID and the HE beamformee is a non-AP STA associated with an AP corresponding to a nontransmitted BSSID that supports receiving Control frames with TA field set to the transmitted BSSID, then the HE Compressed Beamforming/CQI frame sent in response shall have the RA field set to as defined in 26.5.2.3.5 (RA field for frames carried in an HE TB PPDU).

 NOTE 2—A non-AP HE beamformee that transmits an OM Control subfield with the UL MU Disable field set to 1 does not respond to BFRP Trigger frames (see 26.9 (Operating mode indication)).

-An HE beamformee that is a non-AP STA that transmits an HE Compressed Beamforming/CQI Report shall set the RU Start Index and RU End Index subfields of the HE MIMO Control field to indicate the range of tones for which compressed beamforming/CQI information is provided.
+An HE beamformee that is a non-AP STA that transmits an HE Compressed Beamforming/CQI frame shall set the RU Start Index and RU End Index subfields of the HE MIMO Control field to indicate the range of tones for which compressed beamforming/CQI information is provided.
 If the HE NDP Announcement frame that solicited the feedback includes a Disallowed Subchannel Bitmap field with a nonzero value, then a beamformee that indicates support for punctured sounding by setting the Punctured Sounding Support subfield in the HE Capabilities elements that it transmits to 1 shall include a Disallowed Subchannel Bitmap subfield in the solicited feedback with the same value as the Disallowed Subchannel Bitmap subfield of the HE NDP Announcement frame that solicited the feedback to indicate subcarriers for which feedback information is not provided from within the range of subcarriers indicated by the RU Start Index and RU End Index subfields.

-An HE beamformee that transmits HE compressed beamforming/CQI report shall include neither the HE Compressed Beamforming Report information nor the HE MU Exclusive Beamforming Report information if the transmission duration of the PPDU carrying the HE Compressed Beamforming Report information and any HE MU Exclusive Beamforming Report information would exceed the maximum PPDU duration.
+An HE beamformee that transmits HE compressed beamforming/CQI report shall include neither the HE Compressed Beamforming Report field nor the HE MU Exclusive Beamforming Report field in the HE Compressed Beamforming/CQI Report field if the transmission duration of the PPDU carrying the HE Compressed Beamforming/CQI Report field would exceed the maximum PPDU duration.

 Instruction to TGme Editor: Update REVme D4.2 P4060L48 as shown below.